-What if I have not passed my year, what happens next?
+What if I have not passed my reassessments, what happens next?

-But what if my exams were affected by something beyond my control?
+But what if my exams/coursework were affected by something beyond my control?

-If you did not submit EC's at the time of the exams or you submitted them ad they were rejected, you will need to submit an Academic Appeal.
+If you did not submit EC's at the time of the exams or you submitted them and they were rejected, you will need to submit an Academic Appeal.
 Don’t worry you are not alone, we can support you.
 For more on Academic Appeals please see the link below.

-Unfortunately, no. If you have not yet gained enough credits to pass the year you will not be able to continue.
+No. If you have not yet gained enough credits to pass the year you will not be able to continue.
 If an appeal is upheld you are likely to be offered a further attempt during the next assessment period (Spring).

 I submitted ECs which were accepted but I still need to retake the exams, why?